theriley106/WalmartClearanceFinder/README.md

 # WolfOfWalmart
-Tool to find unmarked clearance items at Walmart
+Tool to find unmarked clearance items at Walmart stores across the US.

 ## What does this do?